Alanya - an introduction

 - Comparatively low property prices and on-going running costs.

-- Superb healthy climate and more than 300 days of sunshine a year.
+- Healthy climate – more than 300 days of sunshine a year.

 - Stunning natural landscape, friendly welcome, great food.